ArnaudBarre/prettier-oxc-parser/notes.md

 # Notes for Oxc maintainers

-## Current blockers
+## Current blockers/tasks

-- Serialization of TSAbstractMethodDefinition & TSAbstractPropertyDefinition is incorrect (https://github.com/oxc-project/oxc/issues/2532)
+- Cleanup import attribute AST

 ## Nice to have